percy-g2/android_application_utxo/README.md

 **Support**
 1. You can drop me a proxthehacker@gmail.com here for any queries.
-2. Buy me a beer, wallet address :- 32nRfmpUazZQBK7aFCK6YVuFsr2RzdzZrE
+2. Buy me a beer, BTC  wallet address :- 32nRfmpUazZQBK7aFCK6YVuFsr2RzdzZrE